juliasilge/supervised-ML-case-studies-course/slides/chapter2_01.md

 ![](https://github.com/juliasilge/supervised-ML-case-studies-course/blob/master/img/remote_size.png?raw=true)

-Notes: But the specific question we are going to address is what makes a developer more likely to work remotely.
-Developers can work in their company offices, or they can work remotely, and it turns out that there are specific characteristics of developers, such as the size of the company that they work for, how much experience they have, or where in the world they live, that affect how likely they are to be a remote developer.
+Notes: The specific question we are going to address is what makes a developer more likely to work remotely.
+Developers can work in their company offices or they can work remotely, and it turns out that there are specific characteristics of developers, such as the size of the company that they work for, how much experience they have, or where in the world they live, that affect how likely they are to be a remote developer.

 ---